-Nystrom & Associates, Ltd. is a Rule 29 mental health clinic that offers a wide variety of services including outpatient therapy, group therapy, psychological testing, adult day treatment, Dialectical Behavior Therapy, chemical dependency treatment and groups, sessions with a nutritionist, psychiatric services, Adult Rehabilitative Mental Health Services, and home-based family therapy.
-There are a number of Nystrom & Associates, Ltd. clinics in Minnesota.
+Nystrom & Associates is a Rule 29 mental health clinic that offers a wide variety of services including outpatient therapy, group therapy, psychological testing, adult day treatment, Dialectical Behavior Therapy, chemical dependency treatment and groups, sessions with a nutritionist, psychiatric services, Adult Rehabilitative Mental Health Services, home-based therapy, school-based therapy, and case management services.
+There are a number of Nystrom & Associates clinics in Minnesota.
 Each clinic mirrors the other and provides the above listed services to individuals of all ages, gender, ethnicity, and spiritual background.

-The goal of Nystrom & Associates, Ltd. internship training program is to provide interns with opportunities to learn about and implement a variety of clinical psychological services.
+The goal of Nystrom & Associates internship training program is to provide interns with opportunities to learn about and implement a variety of clinical psychological services.
 The internship will consist of opportunities to gain experience in the area of psychological assessment and intervention.